What is Addison's disease?

 If you have an illness such as an infection, or an accident, or anything else causing major stress, such as an operation, you need extra hydrocortisone.
 Your doctor may advise you on some general "sick day rules" to follow.
 For example, this may include:

-- If you have a fever of 37.5°C or more - double your normal dose.
+- If you have a high temperature (fever) of 37.5°C or more - double your normal dose.
 Triple the dose for fever of 39°C or more.
 Call a doctor if you have a fever of more than 40°C.

 - If you have any serious injury - take 20 mg hydrocortisone immediately (in addition to your normal doses for the day).

-- If you vomit once - take 20 mg hydrocortisone immediately after you vomit.
-Also, make sure you have plenty to drink to make sure you do not become dehydrated.
+- If you have been sick (vomited) once - take 20 mg hydrocortisone immediately after you vomit.
+Also, make sure you have plenty to drink to make sure you do not become lacking in fluid in the body (dehydrated).

 - If you vomit twice or more - use an emergency injection of hydrocortisone (described below) and call a doctor for advice.
 Make sure that any doctor knows you have Addison's disease and this, in addition to the cause of the illness, needs attention.